MichalFurman/Simple-Task-App-Client-Server-/README.md

 - unzip and start file: ```usbwebserver.exe```
 - the application will start automatically at address: http://localhost:3000

-Package based on USBWebServer - light LAMP Server for Windows systems.
+Package based on USBWebServer - light X/LAMP Server for Windows systems.

 Enjoy.